 If you do not know to set up WordPress, we have written a detailed guide on how to install WordPress – Step By Step.
 Do check it out.

 WordPress dashboard is the homepage for website administrators.
-This is where all the important site information is available such as the number of posts, pages, comments, pending comments, errors, and site health, and so on.
+This is where all the important site information is available, such as the number of posts, pages, comments, pending comments, errors, site health, etc.

 WordPress dashboard does not remain the same.
-As you install more and more plugins in the future, some of the plugins may also add their own widgets to the dashboard.
+As you install more and more plugins in the future, some of them may also add their own widgets to the dashboard.

 After walking through the WordPress dashboard, the second section in WordPress that’s important to get familiar with is WordPress Settings.

-Click ‘Settings’ in the sidebar and it’ll open the following ‘General Settings’ page.
-Changing any general setting impact the entire website so be careful when chaning any one of these settings.
+Click ‘Settings’ in the sidebar, and it’ll open the following ‘General Settings’ page.
+Changing any general setting impacts the entire website, so be careful when changing any of these settings.

-All settings here are pretty streight forward.
-Here you can change the site title, tagline, WordPress URL, Site address, activate/deactivate membership, default role for new users, site language, timezone, date format and time format.
+All settings here are pretty straightforward.
+Here you can change the site title, tagline, WordPress URL, Site address, activate/deactivate membership, default role for new users, site language, timezone, date format, and time format.

 Be careful while altering WordPress Address or site address as it may break your website.

 Writing settings allows setting the default post category for new posts.
 By default, it is set to Uncategorized.
-One can create new settings and set it to default using this setting.
+One can create new settings and set them to default using this setting.

-WordPress support multiple post formats including formats for Video, Audio, Image, Link, Status, etc. The default post format lets users set a default post format for new posts.
+WordPress supports multiple post formats, including video, Audio, Image, Link, Status, etc. The default post format lets users set a default post format for new posts.

 WordPress also allows users to post to their site through emails.
-Just send an email and it’ll be published to the website.
-Make sure never disclose this email to anyone as any email received at this email willl be published on the site.
+Just send an email, and it’ll be published on the website.
+Don’t disclose this email to anyone, as any email received at this email will be published on the site.

-To set up post through email, in the Writing Settings, enter the mail server, login name, and password.
+To set up a post through email, enter the mail server, login name, and password in the Writing Settings.

-From reading settings, one can set up homepage, number of blog posts and feeds to show, and discourage search engines from indexing this site.
+From reading settings, one can set up a homepage, several blog posts and feeds to show, and discourage search engines from indexing this site.

-One can show latest blog posts or set a separate page for homepage.
+One can show the latest blog posts or set a separate page for the homepage.

 Discussion settings let you customize comment functionality on your blog post.
-This is where one can enable or disable comments on post or automatically disable comments after a number of days.
-This section is also pretty straight forward and does not require extra knowledge to understand it.
+This is where one can enable or disable comments on posts or automatically disable comments after a number of days.
+This section is also pretty straightforward and does not require extra knowledge to understand it.

 If you wish to use any third-party discussion system such as Disqus, then you can leave it as it is.
 Once you set up a third-party system, it’ll disable the default WordPress commenting system.

-Media settings lets you define the size of Thumbnail, medium and large images.
+Media settings let you define the size of Thumbnail, medium, and large images.
 Most premium themes will manage their thumbnails in their own way.
 So don’t change these settings if you are using a premium theme.